fderuiter/face_stretcher/README.md

 npm test
 ```

+### Handling `[ERR_FD_002]`

+This error appears when the app can't find a face in the uploaded image.
+Common
+causes include a side profile photo or the browser failing to download the face
+detection model because you're offline.
+Try these steps:

+1. Use the manual cropper to highlight your face and run detection again.
+2. Ensure your network connection is working so TensorFlow can load the model
+   files.

 ## Keyboard Controls

 The original Mario 64 intro relied on the N64 controller.
 This project mirrors those actions using the keyboard.